 The LendSure Way

 It’s simple.
 We make loans that make sense.
 We’re not in-the-box lenders.
 Of course, there are numbers and ratios and data to consider, but we know that behind every file, there’s an individual with a unique circumstance seeking a loan.
-We work hard to offer our commonsense-take on lending to borrowers seeking funding for the home of their dreams, another addition to their investment property portfolio or refinancing of a currently-owned property.
+We work hard to offer our commonsense-take on lending to self-employed borrowers seeking funding for the home of their dreams, another addition to their investment property portfolio or refinancing of a currently-owned property.

 Are you ready to grow your business?
 Conventional loan approval guidelines can be restrictive, but we want to offer our mortgage broker partners the education, the tools, support and the guidance they need in order to say “yes” to more of their clients.
 This ensures happy borrowers and opportunities for bottom line growth.
 What are you waiting for?
 Let’s get started!

 Are you ready to benefit from a commonsense approach to lending?
-Contact us today to learn more about non-QM loans and how partnering with LendSure Mortgage Corp. can help grow your bottom line.
+Contact us today to learn more about self-employed borrowers, non-QM loans and how partnering with LendSure Mortgage Corp. can help grow your bottom line.